Variational analysis in one and two dimensions of a frustrated spin system: chirality transitions and magnetic

-As long as we consider a remainder $R_{n,j}$ for each modification of the spin, the analysis of the global process can be localized in each $S_j$ with the associated energy $MM_n(\widetilde{u}_{I_j})$.
-The two sums need to be rescaled in different ways, being the first sum a higher order term.
+{The energy $MM_n$ is of discrete Modica-Mortola type and collects the pairwise interactions of spins' vectors pointing to the same circle; the functionals $(R_n)_j$ and $(R_n)_{M(u)}$ gather the interactions between consecutive spins' vectors that point to different circles. $R_n$ is a correction addend}.
+The {first sum and the other addend in the right-hand side of the previous formula} need to be rescaled in different ways, the first sum {being} a higher order term.
 Thus, at the second order we deal with the energy

-We transpose the problem valued in the 3d-sphere into a finite number of problems valued in 2d-circumferences with functionals $MM_n$ of Modica-Mortola type, thus generalizing the result contained in \cite{CicaleseSolombrino2015}.
-In each $S_j$ at scale $\lambda_n\delta_n^{3/2}$ several regimes are possible (see Theorem \ref{Teoremafinale}).
-For $n$ large enough, the spin system makes a chirality transition on a scale of order $\lambda_n/\sqrt{\delta_n}$.
-As a result, depending on the value of $\lim_n \lambda_n/\sqrt{\delta_n}:= l \in [0,+\infty]$ different scenarios may occur.
-If $l =+\infty$, chirality transitions are forbidden.
-If $l>0$, the spin system may have diffuse and regular macroscopic (on an order one scale) chirality transitions in each $S_j$ whose limit energy is finite on $H^{1}(I_j)$ (provided some boundary conditions are taken into account).
-When $l=0$, transitions on a mesoscopic scale are allowed.
-In this case, the continuum limit energy is finite on $BV(I_j)$ and counts the number of jumps of the chirality of the system.
+{In Theorem \ref{Teoremafinale} we apply the $\Gamma$-convergence result contained in \cite{CicaleseSolombrino2015} to each functional $MM_n$, rescaled by $\lambda_n\delta_n^{3/2}$.
+It turns out that different scenarios may occur, depending on the value of $\lim_n \lambda_n/\sqrt{\delta_n}:= l \in [0,+\infty]$}.
+If $l =+\infty$, chirality transitions are forbidden. {Otherwise a spin field can make a chirality transition on a lenght-scale $\lambda_n/\sqrt{\delta_n}$.
+In particular,} if $l>0$, {it} may have diffuse and regular macroscopic (on an order one scale) chirality transitions in each $S_j$ whose limit energy is finite on $H^{1}(I_j)$ (provided some boundary conditions are taken into account){;} if $l=0$, chirality transitions on a mesoscopic scale are allowed.
+In this case, the continuum limit energy is finite on $BV(I_j)$ and counts the number of jumps of the chirality of the {spin field}.